 What is it?

-These four titles are synonymous for what is essentially finding the properties of the formation that affect how fluid flows through the ground, whether it is a gas reservoir, an aquifer or the rock around an excavation.
+Formation testing is essentially finding the properties of the formation that affect how fluid flows through the ground, whether it is a gas reservoir, an aquifer or the rock around an excavation.

 The process involves causing flow to occur and finding out the pressure changes that are associated with that flow.
 The test methods involve pumping from or injecting into a well and measuring the pressure change in that well, or in surrounding monitoring wells during the flow and recovery periods.